oracle/terraform-provider-oci/website/docs/d/core_volume_backup_policy_assignments.html.markdown

 # Data Source: oci_core_volume_backup_policy_assignments
 This data source provides the list of Volume Backup Policy Assignments in Oracle Cloud Infrastructure Core service.

-Gets the volume backup policy assignment for the specified asset.
-Note that the assetId query parameter is required, and that the returned list will contain at most one item (since any given asset can only have one policy assigned to it).
+Gets the volume backup policy assignment for the specified volume.
+The `assetId` query parameter is required, and the returned list will contain at most one item, since volume can only have one volume backup policy assigned at a time.

 ## Example Usage